-Collect further data on other drivers disproportionate disaster risk where possible and culturally appropriate.
+Collect further data on other drivers that can create disproportionate disaster risk for persons with disabilities where possible and culturally appropriate.

 For the disaggregation of data on disability, use appropriate and broadly tested methodologies like the Washington Group short set of questions and the UNICEF/Washington Group module on Child Functioning for children below five.

 Disaggregate data on age according to the following intervals: 0-5; 6-12; 13-17; 18-49; 50-59; 60-69; 70-79; and 80+.